Powick: History

+Name

+The name Powick derives from the Old English Pohawīc meaning 'Poha's trading settlement'.

 Powick Old Bridge

 The old bridge across the Teme at Powick is late mediaeval with 17th-century alterations, built of sandstone with brick parapets.
-It is a grade I listed structure.
+It is a grade I listed scheduled monument.

 In 1642 the bridge was the scene of one of the first skirmishes between Royalist and Parliamentarian soldiers in the English Civil War in what became known as the Battle of Powick Bridge.
 It was a short, sharp, but decisive cavalry engagement that resulted in a victory for the Royalists and showed the Parliamentarian cavalry their shortcomings, setting the tone for the early stages of the conflict.
 A long ballad gives a surprisingly detailed account of the battle.

 The more famous Battle of Worcester later on in the war, in 1651, was fought in part in much the same locality close to the River Teme, when the two northern-piers of the bridge were destroyed by the Royalists.
 The church in Powick village was used by the Royalists as a lookout point as it commanded elevated views over the surrounding countryside and the bridge and its approaches.
 Its tower has a lot of pockmarks from small bore cannon balls which were fired by Parliamentarian gunners to deter the Scottish Royalist forces using the tower.
 They extend up the south face of the tower from as low as head height up to the top.

+In late January 2024, the bridge, which is normally open to pedestrians and cyclists, was closed for "the foreseeable future" due to collapse of some structure and foundations, washed away after storms.